webgptorg/book/README.md

   <tbody>
     <tr>
       <td>Core</td>
-      <td>Promptbook core is a description and documentation of basic innerworkings how should be Promptbook implemented and defines which fetures must be descriable by book language</td>
+      <td>Promptbook Core is a description and documentation of the basic concepts, ideas and inner workings of how Promptbook should be implemented, and defines what features must be describable by book language.</td>
       <td rowspan=2>https://ptbk.io<br/>https://github.com/webgptorg/book</td>
     </tr>
     <tr>